lvalentin/help/app/_console/en/website-metrics.md

 ![Check my Website console website response time graph](/assets/img/fullsize/en/console/website-metrics/response-time-graph.png)

-### Time to first byte definition
+### What the response time means in this graph ?

-The response time in this graph is a Time To First Byte metric.
+The response time in this graph is the time it takes for the webserver to send the page.

 When your browser connects to a web server, the browser must execute a number of steps.
 These can be broken down into:

-- DNS Lookup
+- DNS Lookup.
-- Initial Connection
+- Initial Connection.
-- Waiting
-- Receiving Data
+- Waiting.
+- Receiving Data.
+For a web page, this is the content of the file requested without any additionnal request done.
+CSS and other medias files are then not taken into account.
-- Closing Connection
+- Closing Connection.

-The Time to First Byte « TTFB » is the time your browser spends waiting on the web server to send back the data.

-On a healthy webserver, typical values are:

-- Under 100ms for a static website.
-- Between 200ms and 500ms for a dynamic website.

-If you have longer values, check

-- Disk IO
-- Swap Usage
-- RAM Usage
-- Network Bottlenecks

-If you find your server’s hardware is adequate, then the configuration of your server could be the problem.
-You will want to systematically review:

-- Apache (web server) Configuration
-- PHP Settings
-- MySQL Settings
-- Network Settings
+<p> class="alert alert-info" role="alert">Note that the DNS Lookup is **cached** with the Check my Website service.</p>

 ### Response time graph scope